Security scanner integration

 Fail-safe

-To be aligned with the GitLab Security paradigm, scanning jobs should not block the pipeline when they fail, so the allow_failure parameter should be set to true.
+By default, scanning jobs do not block the pipeline when they fail, so the allow_failure parameter should be set to true.

 Artifacts